 Envelop vs. envelope

 Envelop is a verb.
 Envelope is a noun.
-Both words come form the Old French envoluper, but they came to English separately and have never been interchangeable.
-Even so, due to their obvious similarities in spelling, the two words are often used in place of each other.
+Both words come from the Old French envoluper, but they came to English separately and have never been interchangeable.
+Even so, due to their obvious similarity ,the two words are often used in place of each other.

 Examples